 Pharmacovigilance is still in a developing phase, especially in India, and there exists very limited knowledge about this discipline.
 It was interesting to note in one of the studies conducted in Delhi that knowledge, skill and attitude of hospital pharmacists about pharmacovigilance and ADR reporting was the highest.
 This may be due to their pharmacy education and constant contact with healthcare professionals and patients in the hospital setting.
 In addition, all of them cleared the stringent selection procedures ensuring good knowledge base while entering the government sector [17].
 This shows the importance of increasing awareness of pharmacovigilance among all healthcare professionals and consumers as that would influence the attitude and practice of ADR reporting.
 Healthcare professionals should periodically be educated about adverse reactions and should be encouraged to report the same [4].
 Educational interventions can be targeted at multiple points in the profession like curriculum, internship training, seminars and Continuing Medical Education programmes [24].
 Students should be taught principles of drug safety and rational drug use in their undergraduate and postgraduate curriculum.
 [4].
 The National Coordination Centre (NCC) of Indian Pharmacopoeia Commission (IPC) initiated a flagship programme called "Skill Development Programme on Basics and Regulatory Aspects of Pharmacovigilance" in January 2017 at Ghaziabad, The programme was a part of the skill development programme in India under the government’s Pradhan Mantri Kaushal Vikas Yojana to produce and nurture qualified pharmacovigilance personnel for effective pharmacovigilance.
 It has till date trained 300 healthcare professionals including doctors and pharmacists to acquire requisite skills for furthering the Pharmacovigilance Programme of India (PvPI) in the country.
 More such initiates should be taken by the government.

 Additionally, healthcare professionals should be encouraged to report any suspected adverse events they feel are important irrespective of proof of evidence or absolute certainty on whether it is related to the particular drug.
 Presence of trained surveillance personnel at hospitals to guide the clinicians would also help them in gaining more confidence in identifying ADRs and reporting them.
 Furthermore, healthcare professionals should be made aware of the various safety monitoring centres and trained in sending these reports to the appropriate authorities.
+Healthcare professionals should also be made to realise that reporting of adverse events is a necessity to improve the quality of drugs they prescribe and in turn patient care and hence falls under one of their duties rather than an additional task or burden.

 ADR reporting forms should be made readily available in hospitals and pharmacies and should be made relatively simple and easy to fill so that HCPs feel more inclined to report.
 Physicians, nurses, pharmacists should be trained on how to use these forms and should in turn be asked to guide consumers for direct patient reporting.
 Patients also need to be educated regarding the meaning of ADR, ADR reporting and its importance.
 Efforts should be made to make the reporting process by patients simple and straightforward, possibly by providing consumer online reporting forms or interactive tools.
 The Indian Pharmacopoeia Commission launched the adverse drug reaction reporting android application “ADR PvPI” in 2015 where healthcare professionals and consumers can instantly report adverse reactions due to a particular drug to PvPI from any part of India.
 Consumers and healthcare professionals should be made aware of such tools and applications whereby they can report any adverse reactions they want to.